-The primary purpose of this group is to create an integral community within SFWA that is comprised of MG and YA SFWA authors for mutual support and knowledge sharing, recognizing that MG and YA SFWA authors work in markets with demands that are different from adult SF/F/H. Secondarily, this group aims to provide information to the broader SFWA membership about MG and YA via educational outreach on the SFWA blog, the SFWA discussion forums, the SFWA Bulletin, and at SF/F conventions.
+The primary purpose of this group is to create an integral community within SFWA that is comprised of MG & YA SFWA authors for mutual support and knowledge sharing, which recognizes that MG & YA authors work in unique markets.
+Secondarily, this group aims to provide information to the broader SFWA membership about MG & YA fiction writing via educational outreach in SFWA publications and posts, at SF/F conventions, and elsewhere.

 Appointment of MG & YA Chairperson

 The SFWA President will appoint a steering committee chairperson, acting with the consent of the Board, for a one-year term.
 The president may, with the consent of the board, appoint the committee chairperson for a second one-year term.